-Hunter Water holds 17 EPLs that cover the operation of all of our 19 wastewater treatment works and two of our six water filtration plants.
+Hunter Water holds 18 EPLs that cover the operation of all of our 19 wastewater treatment works, two of our six water filtration plants and one advanced water treatment plant.
 View a list of the licences held by Hunter Water.

 Monthly reports and annual data reports will be published on the website regularly (depending on when the data is available).
 The monthly reports will differ depending on the requirements of the specific licence conditions that each plant is required to meet.
 Details and commentary as to whether applicable licence condition are met are provided in the reports and additional commentary is provided where necessary.